Frequently Asked Questions

 Do you offer tours or shadow days?
 Yes.
 We highly recommend that interested families and students attend an open house and/or tour the school.
 We welcome prospective students in all grades to shadow, spending time interacting with teachers and potential classmates.
 This is the best way for us to observe prospective students’ fit and potential to flourish at LCA.
 To inquire about tours or shadowing, contact us.

 How do I apply to LCA?
 Applications for admission can be submitted online anytime.
 Paper applications are available upon request.
 Please visit our admissions page for details.

 What is the deadline for application submission?
 We accept applications year round.
 However, we encourage interested families to apply early.
 Enrollment is limited in order to keep our seminar-style classes small so that each child receives individualized attention.
-Application review begins in November and placement invitations begin in early January.
+Application review begins in November and placement invitations begin in January.
 Remaining openings will be filled on a rolling basis, although registration fees may increase.